hashicorp/vault-plugin-database-oracle/README.md

-# vault-oracle
+# vault-database-plugin-oracle

 A [Vault](https://www.vaultproject.io) plugin for Oracle

 This project uses the database plugin interface introduced in Vault version 0.7.1.

 ## Build

+For linux/amd64, pre-built binaries can be found at [the releases page](https://releases.hashicorp.com/vault-plugin-database-oracle/)

-There is not currently a pre-built binary available.
+For other platforms, there are not currently pre-built binaries available.

 Before building, you will need to download the Oracle Instant Client library, which is available from [Oracle](http://www.oracle.com/technetwork/database/features/instant-client/index-097480.html).
 Download the SDK package to get the headers and download the Basic package to get the libraries for your platform.